zense/IIITB-StudentKit/docs/faq.md

 9. **Which degree will I be rewarded on graduation?**

-  The degree give is subject to UGC regulation much like all other five year programs in the country (including the five year courses in IITs)
+  The degree give is subject to UGC regulation much like all other five year programs in the country (including the five year courses in IITs).

 10. **What are opening and closing JEE (Main) Marks in 2015 (branch wise)?**

   The cutoffs for 2016 were:

   Branch    Opening    Closing

   CSE         242       190

   ECE         N/A       179

 11. **Is there any management quota?**

-  There is no management quota.
+  No, there is no management quota.

 12. **Is there any SC/ST/BC, women, physically challenged etc. quota for IIIT admissions?**